 5G has brought with it the tremendous promise of efficiency and reliability.
 Although even as we race towards a connected future, we must place an equivalent focus on the security of those specific network infrastructure components, such as connections, applications, or software and devices within the network.
 The building or creating a network on top of a weak cybersecurity foundation is equivalent to building a luxurious mansion on sand that would be swept away with the slightest sea waves and tides.
 These risks, therefore, surpass just the end-user and can be considered a global concern.

 Hyper-Focus on Huawei

 The better part of the public debate on the cybersecurity of 5G networks relates to the implications of the continued provision of 5G infrastructure components by Huawei.
 Studies demonstrate low political and technical confidence in Huawei.
 The telecommunication company has been in the past accused of producing equipment of poor quality.
 According to HCSEC (Cyber Security Evaluation Centre), Huawei’s products and equipment for the 5G infrastructure have consistently demonstrated a significant number of defects.
 Poor quality and defects are attributed to poor processes in production.
 Finite State, a cyber-security firm, also discovered that Huawei software and hardware were more likely to have flaws than other competitors’ equipment.
 These defects pose a security threat to the entire network.

-The presence of bug doors or backdoors may significantly affect the network’s infrastructure if a malicious intrusion or, even worse, would allow Huawei to access customers’ confidential data.
-Despite all these serious allegations against Huawei, no one has ever presented concrete evidence on whether the company is intentionally including backdoors for malicious purposes or deliberately leaving backdoors in its equipment.
+The presence of bug doors or backdoors may significantly affect the network’s infrastructure if a malicious intrusion or, even worse, allow Huawei to access customers’ confidential data.
+Despite all these serious allegations against Huawei, no one has ever presented concrete evidence on whether the company intentionally includes backdoors for malicious purposes or deliberately leaving backdoors in its equipment.